WilleBerg/TestGame/README.md

 - Change hitbox savefile to either JSON or XML.
 - Add talk hitbox and interact hitbox.
 - After bedroom sprite, create the next zone.
+- Give zones ID:s so that you can read and write them easier

 ------------------------------------------------------------------------------------------